 How to Add Image Processing to Hugo

-The first thing I was doing wrong was the fact that images were in the static folder.
+folder.
 Image Processing in Hugo works on Resources, and for it to work, the image has to be either a Page Resource or a Resource.
 Page Resources have to live in the same folder as the markdown file, so that was out of the question.
 There were way too many images to move around, and too many paths to change in every article.
-The other option, Resource, meant the images have to live in the assets folder, so that was an easy drag-and-drop.
-Didn’t even have to change the relative paths in the articles front matter.
+The other option, Resource, meant the images have to live in the assets

-First thing I did was to move my images into the assets folder instead of static.
-I changed my images to live from /static/img to /assets/img.
+.
 Which meant my image sources in articles stopped working altogether.
 The assets don’t get generated at build time unless they’re processed.
 And even then, their file name is dynamically generated with every build.
 So I had to change all image occurrences in the articles and templates to use the Resource instead.

 For that to work in my content files, I had to create a shortcode, it’s the Hugo way to have snippets inside Markdown.
 Here’s how mine looks like, I’ve taken the responsive images shortcode Laura Kalbag blogged about and changed it to suit my layout.
 And because I have animated GIFs in my DevTricks series, I’m not resizing those, just passing the relative permalink to an image tag.
 I’m also not doing anything to external images.
 Still, I figured making everything play nicely with alt tags would score me some Lighthouse points.